 - East Japan

 The list of supported regions for ExpressRoute Monitor is available in the documentation.

 Set up and configure

 Where to install the agents

-If you intend to use the ICMP protocol for synthetic transactions, you need to enable the following firewall rules for reliably utilizing ICMP:
+ICMP protocol: If you choose ICMP as the protocol for monitoring, enable the following firewall rules to reliably utilize ICMP:

 netsh advfirewall firewall add rule name="NPMDICMPV4Echo" protocol="icmpv4:8,any" dir=in action=allow netsh advfirewall firewall add rule name="NPMDICMPV6Echo" protocol="icmpv6:128,any" dir=in action=allow netsh advfirewall firewall add rule name="NPMDICMPV4DestinationUnreachable" protocol="icmpv4:3,any" dir=in action=allow netsh advfirewall firewall add rule name="NPMDICMPV6DestinationUnreachable" protocol="icmpv6:1,any" dir=in action=allow netsh advfirewall firewall add rule name="NPMDICMPV4TimeExceeded" protocol="icmpv4:11,any" dir=in action=allow netsh advfirewall firewall add rule name="NPMDICMPV6TimeExceeded" protocol="icmpv6:3,any" dir=in action=allow